NEU-SNS/intl-iot/destination/README.md

 - `PiePlot` - Pie Plot
 - `BarHPlot` - Horizontal Bar Plot

-`PROTOCOL_TYPE`, -p, is a comma separated list of protocols that should be analysed.
-It is in the format `PROTOCOL-[snd|rcv]`, which stands for "sent" and "received" traffic of the given protocol.
+`PROTOCOL_TYPE`, -p, is a comma separated list of protocols that should be analyzed.
+It is in the format `[snd|rcv]`, which stands for "sent" and "received" traffic of the given protocol.

-All traffic is included in the "eth" (ethernet) protocol, so to analyse all sent and received traffic, the option should be `eth-snd,eth-rcv`.
+All traffic is included in the "eth" (ethernet) protocol, so to analyze all sent and received traffic, the option should be `eth-snd,eth-rcv`.
 To include only icmp traffic, one can use
 `icmp-snd,icmp-rcv`.

 `LOCATION_RETRIEVAL_METHOD`, -l, specifies how an IP address should be mapped to a host or a country.
-Currently supported options are: Country, Host, IP, RipeCountry, or TSharkHost.
+Supported options are: `Country`, `Host`, `IP`, `RipeCountry`, or `TSharkHost`.
 The -l option is only needed when a pie plot is specified for the -g option.

 - `Country` - uses the Geo IP Database to map an IP address into a country.
 - `Host` - uses reverse DNS lookup on an IP address.
 It also tries to extract only the domain name from the reverese lookup so all Google, Amazon AWS, etc. domains are grouped.